 2.2.
-Hyperspectral Imagers (Spectrometers) in LEO and GEO Orbits
+Hyperspectral Imaging Spectrometers in LEO and GEO Orbits

-Hyperspectral imagers (spectrometers) are built to capture the spectral absorption signatures of atmospheric trace gases.
+Hyperspectral imaging spectrometers are primarily built to capture the spectral absorption signatures of atmospheric trace gases.
+The product portfolio of such spectrometers often comprises aerosol precursors such as NO2 and SO2.
+Assimilating trace gas fields in atmospheric models can help to constrain particle production.
 AOD products can be derived from the measurements of spectrometers using the spectral windows without strong gas absorption features.
 AOD products from multispectral imagers are often preferred since the products typically have significantly higher spatial resolution compared to hyperspectral imagers.
 Nevertheless, spectrometers yield unique information on aerosol that is relevant to PM.
-Information on the vertical aerosol distribution can be extracted from the relative depth and spectral shape of strong absorption features of known trace gases, such as the O2-O2 collision complex, and the O2-A and -B bands.
-The use of O2 absorption measurements to constrain cloud and aerosol profiles was first proposed by Yamamoto and Wark (1961).
-The physical basis is that O2 is uniformly distributed in the atmosphere with a known mixing ratio, and its spectrally-dependent absorption cross sections are reasonably well known (Drouin et al., 2017).
-Since aerosols and clouds scatter light back to space, they leave distinctive signatures in different parts of the observed O2 spectra that are associated with their column optical depth and vertical structure.
-Absorptions in strong O2 lines are saturated; therefore, any radiance measured in these lines originates from scattering in the upper part of the atmosphere.
-Outside of O2 lines, or in weak lines, the atmospheric column absorption is small, and light penetrates lower atmospheric layers, allowing for the quantification of aerosols and other clouds near the surface.
-By studying O2 and O2-O2 absorption signatures, the vertical distribution of aerosols and clouds can be quantified (Xu et al., 2019, Park et al., 2016).
-Aerosol layer height (ALH) products approximate the aerosol vertical distribution by one single homogeneous layer with a fixed vertical thickness.
-ALH estimates thus obtained tend to be accurate for cases with medium to high optical depth.
+Information on the vertical aerosol distribution can be extracted from the relative depth and spectral shape of strong absorption features of well mixed trace gases with a known abundance, such as the O_2 - O_2 collision complex, and the O_2 -A and -B bands.
+The use of O_2 absorption measurements to constrain cloud and aerosol profiles was first proposed by Yamamoto and Wark (1961).
+The physical basis is that O_2 is uniformly distributed in the atmosphere with a known mixing ratio, and its spectrally-dependent absorption cross sections are reasonably well known (Drouin et al., 2017).
+Since aerosols and clouds scatter light back to space, the depth of observed O_2 absorption signatures provides information on their column optical depth and vertical structure (Xu et al., 2019, Park et al., 2016).
+In some algorithms, Aerosol layer height (ALH) products approximate the aerosol vertical distribution by one single homogeneous layer with a fixed vertical thickness, while in other algorithms, it is assumed to quasi-Gaussian (Chen et al., 2021).
+ALH estimates thus obtained tend to be accurate for cases with medium to high optical depth and elevated layer heights.
 The product helps in characterizing events with pronounced emission plumes but is of limited use for characterizing near-surface particle pollution with low optical thickness.